tq-systems/meta-tq/meta-tq/doc/README.TQMa8MPxL.md

   ```
 * USB Host
   * USB Superspeed U3 powersave mode is broken
+  * U-Boot: some USB stick types are not working correctly in U-Boot and
+    fail to enumerate correctly after `usb reset`
 * USB Bluetooth:
   * Some adapters cause the following error during bootup